atiya0419/Image-Slider/README.md

 # Technologies Used

-#HTML: Structure of the image slider.
+- **HTML**: Structure of the image slider.

-CSS: Styling for the layout, animations, and transitions.
+- **CSS**: Styling for the layout, animations, and transitions.

-JavaScript: Handles the dynamic behavior of the slider, including navigation and transitions.
+- **JavaScript**: Handles the dynamic behavior of the slider, including navigation and transitions.

 # Project Structure